KarthikChandy/iam-policies/README.md

 # AWS IAM Policy Templates

-The purpose of this article is to provide suggestions that will help harden security and keep the operating cost low for lab environments.
+The purpose of this article is to provide suggestions that will help harden security and keep the operating cost low for AWS lab environments.
 Additionally, a few baseline AWS IAM templates are also provided.
+**NOTE**: Please refer to the Disclaimer for more information.

 ## Recommended Steps